 When the car's recharging, electricity is used to make chemical changes inside its batteries.
 When it's being driven, the batteries are used to discharge power.

-Graeme Cooper, our Transport Decarbonisation Director, explains: “The EV’s battery management system – or BMS – allows the cells to be gently topped up.
+Our Head of Future Markets, Graeme Cooper, explains: “The EV’s battery management system – or BMS – allows the cells to be gently topped up.
 The BMS preserves battery efficiency and life, which is how batteries live so much longer than your phone or laptop’s (which don’t have a BMS).”

 The hundreds of gently topped-up cells inside an EV battery mean that each battery pack is expected to retain its charging-discharging capacity from 100,000 to 200,000 miles.
 Manufacturers are so confident of the battery’s road use that most electric cars come with an extended warranty of eight years, or 100,000 miles.